rks101/eglinux/README.md

 ```
 >large_file.tar
 ```
 This will empty large_file.tar; please note that you should know the path of the large file.
-This option is more handy than any type of cat, echo, or rm, and a less bulky operation.
+This option is more handy than any type of cat, echo, or rm, and is less bulky than buffer operations.

 ----